phidatahq/phidata/README.md

 pip install -U phidata
 ```

-## Agents
+## Examples & Key Features

-### Web Search Agent
+### Simple & Elegant

-Let's start by building a simple agent that can search the web using DuckDuckGo, create a file `web_search.py`
+Phidata Agents are simple and elegant, resulting in extraordinarily beautiful code.
+For example, you can create a web search agent using 10 lines of code, create a file `web_search.py`

 ```python
 from phi.agent import Agent